 Kim: Absolutely.
 You know, you talk a lot, too about leaving a spiritual legacy and someone might be listening out there today and you just mentioned, maybe they’re a new Christian or maybe they just haven’t thought about the good things that God has done for them.
 Talk a little bit about what you mean by leaving a spiritual legacy for your home.

-Courtney: Yeah, my heart goes to folks that are new to faith, because I think, I think I forget, you know, what a blessing it is to have parents and grandparents and generations of people that just knew God and had that in the part of the fabric of our family.
-I've never known anything different than God being in our lives.
+Courtney: Yeah.
+My heart goes to folks that are new to faith, because I think, I think I forget, you know, what a blessing it is to have parents and grandparents and generations of people that just knew God and have that in the part of the fabric of our family.
+I’ve never known anything different than God being in our lives.

 Jim: And that is a brilliant way to do it.
 I think unfortunately, sometimes the parents that are more structured don’t comprehend that, that can actually be achieved by the other parent who may be doing it on the go.